 She publishes one little pie chart and suddenly we’re all expected to be statisticians.
 Gone are the days when a scientist can collect their data, then simply hand it over to a statistician for analysis and return in 6 months for the results.
 Oh no, now we all have to do our own analyses – with little or no training!

 So what can you do about it?
 Well, learning how to do effective and efficient data analysis would be a good start…

 In previous blog posts I’ve talked about data collection, data cleaning and data classification.
 If you’ve done a good job then you now have a dataset that is fit for purpose and is ready for analysis.

-What are Associations and Correlations?
+What are Statistical Associations and Correlation Analysis?